-Symbiotics Colostrum Plus is also a good idea because it helps good bacteria to establish themselves in the body.
+Symbiotics Colostrum Plus from Amazon Amazon is also a good idea because it helps good bacteria to establish themselves in the body.
 Colostrum Plus contains 1.2 grams of colostrum and lactoferrin and this is what jump-starts the immune systems of babies and helps the good bacteria to grow in their intestine as well.
 It has been found to be anti-fungal, antiviral, and prevents the growth of bad bacteria and other pathogens in the intestine.
 It stimulates the immune system by up to 400% and controls cell and tissue damage.
 It also regulates iron binding and helps heal leaky gut syndrome, which reduces and alleviates allergies.
-I would take 1 or 2 tablets 3 x a day with the CP-1 or the 11-Strain probiotic.
+I would take 1 or 2 tablets 3 x a day with the probiotic of your choice.

 If your baby has developed thrush I would combine the colostrum with the probiotic with a little bit of water to make a paste and feed it to them.
 Not only will this clear up the thrush but it is extremely good for their immune systems.

 The probiotics will begin to clean you out intestinally while it raises good bacterial levels.
-Your stomach might feel a little uncomfortable for a few days but it will pass.
-It will then be transported to the breast where it will help crowd out the yeast.
+If you are not used to taking probiotics or enzymes, your stomach might feel a little uncomfortable for a few days but it will pass.
+The probiotic bacteria will then be transported to the breast where it will help crowd out the yeast.

 Symbiotics Colostrum Plus will create a cascading effect upon the immune system throughout your body and raise immune function by 400%.
 This increased activity of the neutrophils and macrophages will help rid you of the yeast in your breast and where ever else the yeast may reside.